Extraordinary Instrument: The Piano's Impact on Composition

 Key Size Influences Many Things

 For many musicians, the piano is more than just a tool; it is a partner in the creative process.
 The way a composer interacts with the keys can shape the music that emerges.
 But what happens when the piano doesn’t quite fit the composer’s hands?
-When reaching an tenth or executing fast arpeggios becomes a struggle, how does that influence the music they create?
+When reaching a tenth or executing fast arpeggios becomes a struggle, how does that influence the music they create?
+How does hand size affect the music you create at the piano?

 If you have smaller hands and a piano with narrow keys, what was once a technical struggle becomes fluid and effortless.
 Fast passages that seemed impossible suddenly become playable.
 Would Alicia Keys create the same music if her hands were the size of Oscar Peterson’s, with his ability to span large chords effortlessly?

 This raises fascinating questions: How might the music of famous composers with smaller hands have evolved if they had a piano that truly fit their hands?
-How would the music of Elton John, and Lady Gaga differ if they had narrow key pianos that made octaves, ninths or tenths, easy?
+How would the music of Elton John and Lady Gaga differ if they had narrow key pianos that made octaves, ninths, or tenths easy?
 Would composing on narrow keys take on new forms?
 Would their creative voices express themselves in entirely new ways?

 The relationship between a composer and their instrument is deeply personal.
 The piano, with its vast range and expressive capabilities, offers endless creative possibilities.
 Yet, these possibilities are shaped by the physical realities of the player.